 Biodiversity has become a buzzword in conservation circles in recent times, but in the 1960's when Ted Reilly began his conservation dream, all that was evident was that Eswatini had lost her rich wildlife heritage to exploitation and extermination in the name of advancement.
 Habitat loss is of real concern in our small Kingdom, which naturally has an incredibly diverse ecology.

 Throughout our very brief 50-year exposure to the realities of nature, Big Game Parks' aim has been to safeguard environments and re-establish species in Eswatini.
 Eswatini has 2 broad biomes, Savanna & Grassland, with small areas of thicket and forest.
 The mountainous west has temperatures ranging from sub-zero on winter nights to summer daytime temperatures of 30+ deg Celsius, altitude 660-1800m asl (above sea level), annual rainfall over 1200.
 This area is largely grassland, and Mlilwane falls into this category.

 The eastern lowlands are typically savanna – temperatures can drop to about 0 deg on cold winter nights in depressions, but daytime temperatures range between 20-45 deg Celsius, altitude 200-300m asl, annual rainfall 235-1000mm.
 Both Hlane and Mkhaya fall into this biome.
 Within these broad biomes, each park has their own habitat variations.
 Habitats are dynamic and modified by chosen land use.

-Since 1960, 22 species of larger game have been reintroduced to Swaziland, all of which had gone locally extinct.
-These species are broad spectrum, from common game to endangered species, including Swaziland's Royal Symbols, the lion and elephant.
+Since 1960, 22 species of larger game have been reintroduced to Eswatini, all of which had gone locally extinct.
+These species are broad spectrum, from common game to endangered species, including Eswatini's Royal Symbols, the lion and elephant.